The Art of Building a High Performance Field Service Team

 Deloitte’s report clearly reveals the reason for this disconnection—most times, executives rank tangible elements (financial performance and compensation benefits) as the highest factor for culture-building, whereas employees rank intangible elements such as candid communication, recognition, and access to leadership as the highest.

-Importantly, this culture and the values will indirectly reflect in the interaction between your customers and techs, and thus is one of the most important aspects leaders must focus on.
+Importantly, this culture and the values will indirectly reflect in the interaction between your customers and technicians, and thus is one of the most important aspects leaders must focus on.

-The talent shortage is a looming threat in the field service industry.
+The talent shortage is a looming threat in the field service industry which makes preserving knowledge more important than ever.

-Amidst the report that “25% of experienced field service technicians would be resigning each year,” field service leaders have to lead the battle on two fronts:
+Amidst the report that “ around 25% of experienced field service technicians be resign each year,” field service leaders have to lead the battle on two fronts:

 The first is to prevent knowledge/talent loss when the person of true expertise decides to leave the company.
 It could be done by creating a knowledge repository of processes involved in performing the most common and critical maintenance activities.
 Each document/video in the repository should contain vivid detail of the process, right from the diagnosis of the faults to determining the proper solution in text, image, video, and audio formats.